fraillt/bitsery/doc/design/README.md

 You want to support your custom container, its fine there is *ContainerTraits* for this, only few methods required to implement.
 To use same container for buffer writing/reading add specialization to *BufferAdapterTraits*.
 You want to customize serialization flow - use extensions, only two methods to define, and *ExtensionTraits* to further customize usage.
-* **Configurable endianess support.** default is *Little Endian*, but if your primary target is PowerPC architecture, eg. PlayStation3, just change your configuration to be *Big Endian*.
+* **Configurable endianness support.** default is *Little Endian*, but if your primary target is PowerPC architecture, eg. PlayStation3, just change your configuration to be *Big Endian*.
 * **No macros.** Not so much to say, if you are like me, then it's a feature :)